-My clinical studies have continued beyond graduate school, as I have completed Level I Training in Gottman Method Couples Therapy, and I use some Gottman Methods in my couple work.
+My clinical studies continued beyond graduate school; I completed Level I Training in Gottman Method Couples Therapy, and I use some Gottman Methods in my couple work.

 Some trainings I have attended after graduate school include: 1) When ADHD is Part of the Long Term Relationship, Presented by CAMFT & Ellen Walters, MFT, 2) Sexual Addiction Treatment, Presented by the Impulse Treatment Center, 3) 10 Things Every MFT Needs to Know About Sex, Presented by Marty Klein, MFT, PhD, 4) Mindfulness, Trauma, Healing & the Spirit, Presented by Bessel van der Kolk, MD, Jack Kornfield, PhD, Daniel Siegel, MD, & Francine Shapiro, PhD, 5) Depression, Presented by Judith Beck, PhD, Francine Shapiro, PhD, & Michael Yapko, PhD, and 6) The Secret Life of Shame: Transforming Buried Pain Into Clinical Treasure, Presented by Harriet Lerner, PhD.

 Before, during, and after graduate school I volunteered, substituted, co-facilitated, and then facilitated groups for a drug and alcohol treatment program in a community mental health clinic.
 I enjoyed my work at this agency and was fortunate to complete my clinical training program there during graduate school.